 Auto-declutch is the piece that disengages your machine from sewing when you stop the pedal.
 It will then move back to its ready position so that you can use your machine again without any problems.
 If this doesn’t work correctly, then you may have problems using your machine.

 The Ejector Pin is the part of the machine which allows you to remove your bobbin when it needs changing, although some machines have a completely separate compartment where they can be kept until you are ready for them again.
 The Ejector pin is made from plastic or metal and it will have a small hole in the top which allows you to move it up and down using your index finger.
 Some machines require you to push the pin upwards so that it releases the bobbin, while others tell you when it is time to change them by stopping in mid-sew

 The thread spool is where you store your thread when you are not using it.
 It fits onto the main spindle of the machine and holds several meters of thread, depending on how much you have wound onto it before starting a project.
 The spool is then stored on the spindle until another thread needs to be used.

 A throat plate is another important part of a sewing machine.
 It is found in the needle plate and it has a raised section which is where you will place the bobbin.
 The throat plate also holds the needle in place rather than just having the spring resting behind it.
 This allows the needle to sit at an angle which means that it can create a more uniform stitch in your material.

-It is really important to know about the parts of a sewing machine which are you using.
+It is really important to know about the parts of the sewing machine which are you using.
 If something happens to your sewing machine you can easily do a quick fix if you have extensive knowledge about its part.
 And, I hope I have described every important part of a sewing machine in this article.
-If you have any comment or query please let me know by leaving your comment in the below section.
+If you have any comments or queries please let me know by leaving your comment in the below section.